NoelM/noelm.github.io/content/posts/zig_and_c.md

 ## Conclusion

-A series of tests show that Zig is about 1.6% faster than C, and also the execution duration fluctuates in Zig than in C. So it seems that the author of Zig's documentation were right!
+A series of tests show that Zig is about 1.6% faster than C, and also the execution duration fluctuates less in Zig than in C. So it seems that the authors of Zig's documentation are right!
 This topic was also a thread of discussion in [Y Combinator](https://news.ycombinator.com/item?id=21117669), and it contains a few more benchmarks.